 - After reviewing the Activating Your GAP Access Primary Administrator user guide, high school principals can begin the process of creating and activating GAP Access accounts by going to the GAP Access Login page and then clicking on the "Not registered yet?
 Register here" link (which appears immediately below the "Login" button).

-The next step is to choose a method to transmit the sixth semester data to ISAC, either by uploading an Excel spreadsheet that follows formatting specifications prescribed by ISAC or by accessing the portal's SSP component and entering data for each individual student..
-Be sure that only sixth semester data is submitted regardless the method used.
+The next step is to choose a method to transmit the sixth semester data to ISAC, either by uploading an Excel spreadsheet that follows formatting specifications prescribed by ISAC or by accessing the portal's SSP component and entering data online.
+Be sure that only sixth semester data is submitted regardless of the method used.

-Option Two allows high schools to submit the required sixth semester data for individual records via the SSP system.
-Schools will be notified when this option is available.
+Once made available each year (typically in the fall), Option Two allows high schools to submit the required sixth semester data online, via the SSP system.

 - Students who took either the ACT or SAT during the designated period (August 1 - June 30 of the student's junior year) will display on the Student List Eligibility screen.

-- Step-by-step instructions for the online SSP component, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right menu of this page)
+- Step-by-step instructions for using the SSP system, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right-margin menu of this page).

 - The GAP Access portal is available 24 hours a day, 7 days a week.
 Data processing takes place each day between the hours of 7 a.m. and 10 p.m.
 (CT).
-Data submitted after 10 p.m. will be processed and dated the following day (for example, sixth semester data submitted at 11 p.m. on Monday, June 3 would be processed and dated Tuesday, June 4).
-The system works best with Internet Explorer 8.0 and above.
+Data submitted after 10 p.m. will be processed and dated the following day (for example, sixth semester data submitted at 11 p.m. on Monday, July 17 would be processed and dated Tuesday, July 18).
+GAP Access can be experienced best using the Google Chrome browser.

 Follow the instructions in the SSP User Guide for the method used to provide the required data.